 We know that to reach this vision we must enact a cultural shift.
 The entire organization must shift to a more relational model where we prioritize “being” over “doing,” where we run as a community rather than a business, where people of all races, cultures, identities, languages, and backgrounds are essential community members.

 Our hope is that by naming where racism is operating in our presbytery, together we can move our vision forward.
 We humbly acknowledge that we will not name all those ways that racism operates.
-Yet, our work represents a faithful effort to uncover what we have discovered in the presbytery's written record.
+Yet, our work represents a faithful effort to uncover what we have discovered in our presbytery's written record.
 We know that the written record only holds a portion of our experience and must be just the tip of the iceberg.
 We will invite you to share your experiences to add depth and breadth to T-CARE's findings.

 The Presbyterian Church (USA) Book of Order (BOO) calls us to embrace a new openness to God’s mission in the world: “a new openness in its own membership, becoming in fact as well as in faith a community of all people of all ages, races, ethnicities, abilities, genders, and worldly conditions, made one in Christ by the power of the Spirit, as a visible sign of the new humanity.”
 (BOO F-1.0403, emphasis added).
 Our church is “a community of all people” in faith, but not yet in fact.
 We ask for the Spirit’s help to become “a visible sign of the new humanity.”